• Skip to primary navigation

 What Are the Risk Factors Associated With Heel Pressure Ulcers?

-There are several known factors that increase a patient’s risk of developing a heel pressure ulcer, including:
+Several known factors increase a patient’s risk of developing a heel pressure ulcer, including:

 • Inadequate/malnutrition